 Job Growth Rebounds in October As Unemployment Rate Drops Further

-JOB GROWTH: October job growth of 261,000 reflects the highest monthly growth in a year, although it comes on the heels of what was initially reported as a loss last month—credited to hurricane activity—of
+JOB GROWTH: October job growth of 261,000 reflects the highest monthly growth in a year, although it comes on the heels of what was initially reported as a loss last month—credited to hurricane activity—of 33,000, since restated to a small gain of 18,000 jobs.

 TOP INDUSTRIES: Reversing September’s significant storm hit in leisure and hospitality, employment in the sector surged in October.
 Solid gains were also recorded in professional and business services, manufacturing and healthcare.